 For a field voltage conversion, the following items will required replacement or rewiring.
 Contact the Advantage Service Department for the proper replacement parts.

 Heater Element (rewire)

 Pump Motor (rewire)

-- Disengage process operations according to the procedure outlined in section 3.4 of the operations manual.
+1. Disengage process operations according to the procedure outlined in section 3.4 of the operations manual.

 Follow proper lock-out/tag-out procedures to disengage the main electrical power supply.

-- Remove the stainelss steel lift-off cover panel.
+2. Remove the stainelss steel lift-off cover panel.

 Remove the cover plate to the heater junction box and note the current wiring installation.
 The new installion is show in Figure A.

 For convenience and greater access area, the panel cover support straps and the instrument cables can be removed so the cover opens flat.
-Most Sentra

 Most Sentra pump motors are dual voltage.
 Note the current installation and the new installation according to Figure B.

 A schematic printed on the transformer body details the new installation.

 The three overloads must be replacw with a set sized for the new voltage.

-- Once a voltage conversion is complete be certain the unit is properly connected to the new voltage supply as outlined in the operations manual.
+Figure D Once a voltage conversion is complete be certain the unit is properly connected to the new voltage supply as outlined in the operations manual.
 Restart the unit according to the operations manual.